 Trees desire nutrients and their roots are through which they get nutrients, so the point of the tree root is always “seeking” and “reaching to” a source of moisture and nutrients and they are enticed by a leaking sewer line that needs repair.

 Usually, tree roots will leave strong, undamaged sewer lines alone.
 They usually only invade leaking, split, or damaged lines buried within the top couple feet of the earth.
 When this takes place the original damage does not only get worse, the tree roots can actually clog the sewer lines and reduce the water flow, causing overflows and potentially flooding your home or building.

 But what should you do?
 Call a sewer line repair company in Columbus.

-Sewer line repair experts at Service Experts will use a sewer inspection camera to confirm whether or not the sewer line has a tree root worry.
-Once the issue has been confirmed, our sewer line repair technician will discuss all of your options with you and help you choose the best way to move forward, whether that’s a trenchless sewer line replacement or just getting rid of the tree roots.
+Sewer line repair experts at Service Experts will use a sewer inspection camera to verify whether or not the sewer line has a tree root worry.
+Once the issue has been determined, our sewer line repair technician will discuss all of your options with you and help you choose the best way to move forward, whether that’s a trenchless sewer line replacement or just getting rid of the tree roots.